More about infectious agents, viruses and their impact on cancers

 The availability of HPV vaccines against serotypes 16 and 18 gives healthcare providers the tools to prevent HPV infection and subsequent cervical cancer.
 The US Food and Drug Administration (FDA) approved Gardasil® for girls and young women from age 9 to 26 years and for boys and men in that same age group, on the basis of trials showing efficacy preventing cervical neoplasia and cancer in women and anogenital warts in both women and men.
 The FDA approved Cervarix® for girls and women ages 10 to 25 years for prevention of cervical neoplasia and cancer. ] These vaccines may also be effective in preventing cancer of the oropharynx and anus caused by HPV 16 and 18 in both men and women.

 Whereas HPV vaccines have been approved and are being administered in the United States, the uptake of the vaccines has been uneven.
-A backlash against HPV vaccination has occurred in some communities.
-Further interventions are required to improve vaccination among those most at risk for invasive cervical neoplasia.
-Clinicians should offer HPV vaccination to all adolescent girls and young women who have not yet had their sexual debut, and they should consider giving the vaccine to young women after sexual debut, on the basis of the findings described above.
+A backlash against HPV vaccination has occurred in some communities, as a result of a general anti-vaccine movement spurred by misinformation.
+Further interventions are required to improve vaccination among those most at risk for invasive cervical neoplasia, and other HPV etiology cancers.
+Clinicians should offer HPV vaccination to all adolescent girls and young women's well as boys in the same age group who have not yet had their sexual debut, and they should consider giving the vaccine to young women after sexual debut, on the basis of the findings described above.
+Fewer sexual encounters and low numbers of unique partners would argue for someone even later in the range of applicable years that would be an ideal candidate for vaccination.
 These vaccines do not cover all of the subtypes of HPV that cause cervical cancer, and widespread vaccination does not replace the need for intermittent cervical cancer screening, although it is projected to reduce the number of invasive procedures.